-Protocol overview
+Protocol Overview

-The Hereditary Cancer NGS Assay offers a complete solution to detect and analyze any coding mutation in 31 selected genes associated with an increased risk of hereditary cancer.
+The Clinical Exome Sequencing (CES) NGS Assay offers a complete solution to detect and analyze any coding mutation in more than 7500 genes (whole CDS) which are known contributors of disease pathogenesis.
 First, DNA is converted into an Illumina compatible NGS-ready library.
-Second, targeted enrichment of selected genomic regions by biotinylated probes allows to maximize the accurate identification of disease-causing germline variants in a cost-efficient manner.
-Third, sequencing data can be uploaded to a tailored bioinformatic pipeline via a secure web-interface.
+Second, libraries of 4 samples are pooled and processed together for the remaining experimental steps.
+Next, targeted enrichment of selected genomic regions by biotinylated probes allows to maximize the accurate identification of disease-causing germline variants in a cost-efficient manner.
+Finally, sequencing data can be uploaded to a tailored bioinformatic pipeline via a secure web-interface.
 Provided analysis includes automated processing and QC of the data, identification and annotation of variants as well as selection of variants for the generation of a meaningful report.